gabrielelana/graceful-death/README.md

 As you know catching fatal errors in PHP is extremely painful aka nearly impossibile.
 This is a library that (partially) solves this issue

 # Gotcha
-It only works on unix platforms
+It only works on unix platforms.
+It only works where `pcntl_*` function are available.